pharo-iot/PharoThings/README.md

 ```
 It turned the led on.

-For button we did the same but with digital in mode and extra resistor configuration:
+For button we did the same but with digital input mode and extra resistor configuration:
 ```Smalltalk
 button := gpio3.
 button beDigitalInput. "button"